Leaflet TIFOL 0.4mg film-coated tablets

 • Quantity: 60

-• Prescription restrictions: OTC - Over the Counter = medicines that do not require a prescription.
+• Prescription status: OTC - Over the Counter = medicine that does not require a medical prescription.

 Pharmaceutical forms available for folic acid